Get

 Can Cat Allergies Be Managed?

-Some cat lovers will simply deal with the unpleasant issues a cat allergy brings on; however, you can take over-the-counter antihistamines, decongestants, and nasal steroid sprays to ease symptoms.
-You can also opt for weekly allergy shots or immunotherapy, as it’s technically called, to reduce your allergies.
+Some cat lovers can deal with the unpleasant issues a cat allergy brings; however, you can take over-the-counter antihistamines, decongestants, and nasal steroid sprays to ease your symptoms.
+You can also get weekly allergy shots or immunotherapy, as it’s technically called, to reduce your allergies.

-Another option is to keep the cat out of the rooms of the home you frequent.
-As much as you want to, do not let your cat sleep with you, as this will absolutely aggravate your allergies.
+Another option is to keep the cat out of the rooms you frequent.
+As much as you want to, do not let your cat sleep with you since it will aggravate your allergies.
 Keep the home as clean as possible, and vacuum using a HEPA filter to collect the dander.

 What Are the Best Cat Breeds for Allergy Sufferers?

-Now that we know the Lykoi is not an ideal choice for those with cat allergies, what breeds are considered better choices?
-Have a look at the list below to help you make a better decision for a “hypoallergenic” cat breed.
+Now that we know the Lykoi is not ideal for those with cat allergies, what breeds are considered better choices?
+Have a look at the list below to help you search for a “hypoallergenic” cat breed.

 cat breeder and his devon rex cat